AwsamAgbarya/Courses-Notes/University/Linear Algebra/Vectors.md

 More precisely it is the number of dimensions of the span of your column basis vectors ^OOOK2B3P

+Vector subspace ^QrFSkuL9

+Let F be a field, a set V together with two operations + and .
+Is called F-vector space if

+1) V forms a commutative group with + such that their identity element is the vector 0

+2) scalar and field multiplication are compatible (same operation)

+3) there exists a unique identity element for V in F

+4) scalar multiplication is distributive a (v+w) = av + aw ^B2Smn4SG

+Vector addition ^zmygx4Ki

+Scalar multiplication ^p7l1yjhO

+%%***>>>text element-link:[[Group theory]]<<<***%%Whats a field? ^wjpV3PS2

+If V is a vector subspace, and U is contained in V then U is called a vector subspace with V's two operations and U is itself a vector space ^kqVSPa9u

+We usually talk about column vectors when we mention vectors but for the sake of simplicity we write it as a row vector ^hk6WOnyi

+M is a spanning set of V if span(M) = V

+M is a basis of V if it is a spanning set of V and the vectors in M are linearly independent

+V isfinitely generated if it has a finite spanning set ^6eAq3mIh

+Any two bases of a finitely generated vector space V have the same size, which is called the dimension of the space! ^cEUtgb0o

 [[Dot Products]] ^JVIHVdSQ

 [[Cross-Product]] ^1xFvN3mZ